ErikaKriks/Exam/README.md

 This project aims to provide insights into the frequency and context of word occurrences in a text file, while also identifying and capturing URLs present in the text data.

-Text used for the task is taken from the
+Text used for the task is generated from Lrem Ipsum and random URLs.

 ## Features
 * Word counting and tracking word occurrences.
 (Output file: output_table.txt)